I am a lard eater! Yes, I know… sounds strange right?

 I thought it might be heavy and greasy but it wasn’t.
 And it fried really well.
 So I went to buy some more.
 They had run out.
 All they had was lard.

-LARD!!! now that has to be piggy (it is made from pigs), oily and – well – lardy.
+LARD!!! now that has to be piggy… (it is of course made from pigs), and oily and.. well, lardy?!